RBmans/AmnesiaTheBunkerManualAP/README.md

 **Victory Condition:** Receive the detonator handle and the dynamite to escape the bunker.

 **Notes:** This has been created with the use of the Manual AP Implementation Add-On for Bunker.
-You can find the workshop add-on here!
-(Add the link when you upload it dingus).
+[You can find the workshop add-on here!](https://steamcommunity.com/sharedfiles/filedetails/?id=3014611969)

 It changes the save room to contain every item in the game, so when you receive the item, you can grab it from the save room if you do not already have it in your possession.
 The Arsenal code requires you to use the new radio that has been placed in the corner of the room by turning it on, off, and then on again (I am bad at HPL3 scripting I apologize for the jank).

 The most important thing to note is that **I have not included Fuel as part of this implementation.** I did not want to put players into a situation where they are forced to do areas in the complete dark due to not having fuel to power the generator.
 Whatever fuel you find in the game, you are free to use!
 I also have not included bandages and medkits for similar reasons.